How to Choose Your Classes

 Most students take 12 to 18 credits each semester, depending upon their ability, the difficulty of the courses, and the extent of their extracurricular activities and outside responsibilities.
 You must register for at least 12 credits to be considered a full time student, and new students are not permitted to register for more than 18 academic credits.
-Students need to average 15 ½ credits per semester to graduate in four years, so a typical schedule for you would consist of 15 or 16 credits, including the four-credit General Studies Encounters course.
+Students need to average 15 ½ credits per semester to graduate in four years, so a typical schedule for you would consist of 15 or 16 credits, including the four-credit General Studies First Year Seminar course.

 If a class has a pre-requisite, it will be noted in the course description in the catalog.
 Many year-long sequences of math and science classes list the first semester as a pre-requisite for the second semester.

 If the class is listed as needing consent, you will need the professor’s electronic consent before you can register for it.